On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Conclusion

 \,

 \,

 \textit{Acknowledgments.} I thank Gia Dvali for useful comments regarding the evolution of couplings in the early Universe, Goran Senjanović for ongoing discussions on the strong CP problem and useful comments, and Luca Visinelli for reading the manuscript.
 I am further grateful to Marco Gorghetto for useful comments on a preliminary version of this work.
+I also thank the anonymous Referee for comments that significantly improved the presentation of this work.